JustGiving/JustGiving.Recruitment.QaAutomation/readme.txt

 =======================================

 These are the interview questions for the role of a senior QA automation engineer.
-We've provided a running, executing Visual Studio 2010 solution with a website under test, and a C# project for automation / UI / acceptance tests.
+We've provided a running, executing Visual Studio 2012 solution with a website under test, and a C# project for automation / UI / acceptance tests.

+You'll need at least a copy of Visual Studio 2012 Express Edition (free) to run this project / the tests.

 We've included some of the things we think you'll need; a working copy of selenium (you'll need firefox installed though), NUnit (and the NUnit runner),